uf-robopi/CavePI_AUV/Readme.md

 ### Acknowledgements
-This work is supported by the UF research grant #132763 and NSF award #2330416.
+This research is supported in part by the U.S. National Science Foundation (NSF) grants #$2330416$, #$2024741$, and #$1943205$; and the University of Florida (UF) Research grant #$132763$.
 We are thankful to Dr. Nare Karapetyan, Ruo Chen, and David Blow for facilitating our field trials at Ginnie open-water springs and Blue Grotto.
+Furthermore, we acknowledge the help from Woodville Karst Plain Project (WKPP), El Centro Investigador del Sistema Acuífero de Quintana Roo A.C.
+(CINDAQ),  Global Underwater Explorers (GUE), Ricardo Constantino, and Project Baseline over the years in providing access to challenging underwater caves and mentoring us in underwater cave mapping.
+The authors are also grateful for equipment support by Halcyon Dive Systems, Teledyne FLIR LLC, and KELDAN GmbH lights.